 It sounds unromantic, but more and more women have stopped worrying and learned to love the prenup.
 Not only can a prenuptial agreement protect you from the unthinkable, Corinne Asturias reports, it can tell you all about the person you are planning to marry. " We know that, in the U.S., half of all marriages will end in divorce.
 We know that none of those newlywed couples beaming with promise from the wedding pages dream a split is in their future.
 We know that when things go awry in an intimate relationship, they can go from harrowing to hideous, overnight.
 And we know that under the cold, steely gaze of the law, fairness can be reduced to a fairy tale.
 And yet, when one person in the relationship brings up the notion of a prenuptial agreement, it's like offering up a shot of ipecac even though there's no poison in sight."

-From tear-jerkers to the warm fuzzies, the New York Public Library shares with YourTango their top 10 picks for the greatest romantic reads of all time.
+From tear-jerkers to the warm fuzzies, the New York Public Library shares with YourTango their top 10 picks for the greatest love stories of all time.
 They can melt your heart, make you laugh and leave you longing for a Kleenex.
-Who can resist the most sought after romantic novels of all time?
-Whether you are looking for that special someone, or blissfully in love, these ageless classics know just how to pull on those heartstrings.
-So, jump under the covers, turn down the lights and get flippin'.

 Every girl supposedly dreams of her fairytale wedding.
 It turns out that the fantasy of a pouffy white dress, dramatic walk down the aisle, and a dozen bridesmaids in Vera Wang may actually be the dream of the bridal industry, which is profiting off all the chocolate fountains, personalized water bottles, and unity candles it can convince a budding Bridezilla to buy.
 Rebecca Mead, author of "One Perfect Day," (an exposé of the wedding industry,) blames wedding magazines and websites for the tremendous pressure to conform to what a wedding is supposed to be.
 Here, we get tips from three brides didn't conform, instead managing to escape the clutches of the bridal industrial complex and have truly personal weddings.
 Whether you're looking to spend big bucks or small, dress in white or go green, invite many or few, you'll find you can plan a wedding that represents your relationship, not the wedding industry!